-When the server is in dynamic pipe allocation mode and the Vizserver\ReservationActive parameter's value is False, the graphic pipe allocation policy is as follows:
+When the server is in dynamic pipe allocation mode and the VizserverReservationActive parameter's value is False, the graphic pipe allocation policy is as follows:

 - 1. The server allocates as many of the OpenGL Vizserver managed graphics pipes as it can. - 2.
 If that is not enough to fullfill the session's needs, the server tries to allocate available graphic pipes that belong to X servers from which graphic pipes were already allocated. - 3.
-If that is not enough to fullfill the session's needs, the server tries to allocate xdm managed pipes from non-logged-in X servers.
+If that is not enough to fullfill the session's needs, the server tries to allocate xdm-managed pipes from X servers that are not logged in.

-If the Vizserver\ReservationActive parameter's value is True, the policy is similar, with one difference: the server will not allocate graphics pipes from its own managed pipes more than the number of pipes reserved by the user (that is, if no reservation was done, only xdm-managed graphics pipes will be allocated).
+If the VizserverReservationActive parameter's value is True, the policy is similar, with one difference: the server will not allocate graphics pipes from its own managed pipes more than the number of pipes reserved by the user (that is, if no reservation was done, only xdm-managed graphics pipes will be allocated).